wanghaisheng/responsive-landing-page-starter/content/blog/en/open-source-video-conferencing-with-opentokrtc.md

 ---
 ## What is Vonage Video (Formerly OpenTok / TokBox)?

-Vonage Video (Formerly TokBox / OpenTok) is an API that allows businesses to build a custom video experience within any mobile, web, or desktop application.
+[Vonage Video (Formerly TokBox / OpenTok)](https://www.vonage.co.uk/communications-apis/video/) is an API that allows businesses to build a custom video experience within any mobile, web, or desktop application.

 This API supports all video use-cases, such as 1:1 video consultations, group video chat, or large scale broadcasts to thousands of people.
 You're able to record any session with control over how to compose and securely deliver these files to your chosen method of storage.
-Analytics allow you to see project-by-project summaries in the dashboards or see session-specific analytics through the Advanced Insights API.
+Analytics allow you to see project-by-project summaries in the dashboards or see session-specific analytics through the [Advanced Insights API](https://www.vonage.com/communications-apis/video/features/advanced-insights/).
 The Video API enables you to build on our standard always-on encryption and GDPR-compliance capabilities to offer an extensive range of advanced security, firewall-control, regional isolation and compliance certificate options.
 There are many more features and services provided within the Vonage Video service.
 For more information on these, please head over to the landing page.

 ## What is WebRTC?

 Web Real-Time Communication (WebRTC) is a free and open-source project that provides web browsers and mobile applications to have real-time communication with APIs.
 WebRTC allows audio and video communication to function within your web browser by allowing communication to happen directly between peer-to-peer, which removes the requirement to install plugins or download any native applications.

-## What is OpenTokRTC?
+## What is Vonage Open Source Conferencing and Recording?

-OpenTokRTC is your private web-based video conferencing solution.
-It is based on the OpenTok platform (now the Vonage Video API) and uses the OpenTok SDKs and APIs.
+Vonage Open Source Conferencing and Recording is your private web-based video conferencing solution.
+It is based on the Vonage Video API Platform (formerly OpenTok API) and uses the Vonage Video SDKs and APIs.
 You can deploy the app on your servers to get your video conferencing app running on WebRTC.

+If you wish to test this service out without hosting your own servers, you're welcome to head over to our [Demo webpage](https://opentokdemo.tokbox.com/).
+This demo page is hosted by a default version of the Open Source Conferencing and Recording package, which can be found on our [Github Repository](https://github.com/opentok/opentok-rtc).

 ## How Can I Host My Own Video Conferencing Software?